ethereum-optimism/community-hub/src/docs/governance/README.md

 The Citizens' House is a large-scale experiment in [non-plutocratic governance](https://vitalik.ca/general/2021/08/16/voting3.html) and retroactive funding of public goods.

-The Citizens' House is responsible for [retroactive public goods funding (RPGF)](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c).
+The Citizens' House is responsible for [Retroactive Public Goods Funding (Retro Funding)](https://medium.com/ethereum-optimism/retroactive-public-goods-funding-33c9b7d00f0c).
 For more information about the Citizens' House, read [the Overview](./citizens-house.md).
-For details about Retro Funding 2, visit [the Retro Funding 2 program details](./retropgf-2.md).
+For details about Retro Funding 3, visit [the Retro Funding 3 program details](./retropgf-3.md).
 For plans around identity and governance, see [the Citizenship page](./citizenship.md).

 **What is described here is an initial experiment**.